Zerschranzer/arch-gaming-setup/README.md

 # Arch Gaming Setup

-An interactive Bash script to automate the setup of an Arch Linux system for gaming.
+Interactive Bash script to transform a fresh Arch Linux installation into a gaming-ready system.

 ## Features: